Pinyin Zhou logo Pinyin Joe's

 • You also need Chinese Language Packs for Chinese text-to-speech (featuring the voice of Microsoft Lili) and speech recognition input.

-• I also don't have much to say about international domain name support, although this is big news for the Unicode and domaineer crowds.
+• I also don't have much to say about international domain name (IDN) support, although this is big news for the Unicode and domaineer crowds.

 For a brief backgrounder on all of these additional features, please see my earlier review of the Vista Beta 2 release and my intro to Windows 7 Chinese language packs.